 - The specifics of the hedging strategy

 - Account for the hedge.
-At the end of each reporting period, charge to comprehensive income the effective portion of a hedge for any gains or losses resulting from having marked the hedge to market.
+At the end of each reporting period, charge to comprehensive income the effective portion of a hedge for any gains or losses resulting from having marked to market.
 Also, charge to profit or loss any ineffective portion of a hedge that is caused by having marked to market.
 If any hedge losses are considered to be non-recoverable and they have previously been recorded in other comprehensive income, shift them to earnings.

 - Close out the hedge.
 Once the hedging transaction has been completed and settled, move all gains and losses initially recorded in the other comprehensive income account to earnings.